cilevanmarken/BayesDiff/README.md

 ### How do diffusion models work?

 Diffusion models are a family of probabilistic generative models that progressively destruct data by injecting noise (forward process), then learn to reverse this process for sample generation (Yang et al., 2023).
-Let us point out the key feautures of diffusion models.
+This forward process uses datapoints namely $x_0 \sim q(x), sampled from a real data distribution.

 <table align="center">